lucashsg77/Simple_BMP_Filter_Editor/README.md

 # Quick breakdown

+I submited some BMP's already but if you want to try your own, Windows's paint can save/convert images from any format to a 24-bit BMP you just need to open it there and click save, then choose to save as a 24-bit BMP.
 So in case you want to use this in QT I will leave the .pro file here, but in case you want to use the BMP parser and it's filters anywhere else to do so is very simple.
 1. You will need to use the image(.h and .cpp files) and the bitmap classes(.h and .cpp files) to get the BMP parser to work.
 2. Next thing is to get the filter class and figure out what filters you want to use.